 SaaS solutions bring new agility to libraries, allowing them to adapt quickly to changing needs, to experiment with new services, and to work in completely different, more efficient ways.

-The Ex Libris Higher Ed Platform is the unified cloud-based home for the library services management solution Alma; Leganto course resource list management; the research information solution Esploro; Rapido for interlibrary loan; and the discovery solutions Primo and Summon.
+The Ex Libris Higher Ed Platform is the unified cloud-based home for the library management system Alma; Leganto course list management system; the research information solution Esploro; Rapido for library resource sharing; and the discovery solutions Primo and Summon.
 This comprehensive platform enables the library to easily adopt the SaaS model for supporting teaching and learning, assisting researchers, and providing new services.

 Continuous innovation and seamless rollout of new capabilities is an agility-enhancing hallmark of SaaS solutions.
 That is, whenever a librarian accesses the system or on-demand, the latest features are automatically installed.
 Ex Libris Alma, for example, provides updates multiple times each year, with more than 100 releases since the system was introduced.
 Each update or new release is automatically distributed across the entire Ex Libris Higher Ed Platform, ensuring that Alma and all other Ex Libris solutions are always in sync.